BEST ROAD BIKE WHEEL UPGRADES – 2017

 In addition to their range of good performance characteristics is a truly great price, typically about USD$500/£350/€475/AUD$625 online, lower than most.
 Perhaps it’s because they are selling primarily through online stores (Wiggle) instead of the multilevel distribution and marketing that goes with selling through local bike shops.
 While the wheels are quite well made, they carry a two year warranty and have an online store where you can order replacement bearing kits, spokes and other items for regular or episodic maintenance.

-The Bortola’s comfort and solid level of performance along with its great price makes it a Best Value for those of you enthusiasts looking to upgrade to a wheelset wider and better performing than what likely came stock on your bike.
+The Bortola’s comfort and solid level of performance along with its great price makes it a good value option for those of you enthusiasts looking to upgrade to a wheelset wider and better performing than what likely came stock on your bike.

 Boyd Altamont Lite – A very capable if not dazzling wider alloy wheelset at a great price